kevinconway/sqlite-cdc/README.md

 using [STRICT tables](https://www.sqlite.org/stricttables.html) to avoid this issue.

-### Max 63 Columns Per Table

-The engine cannot be used on tables with more than 63 columns.
-I plan to support larger tables in the future.

-The underlying issue is that the triggers used to populate the change log call a function that takes the name and value of each column as an argument.
+### Very Wide Tables

+The engine uses SQLite functions to produce JSON representations of a record.
 SQLite has a hard limit of 127 arguments per function call.
-For now that means a 63 column limit because that results in 126 arguments.
+This equates to a limit of 63 columns convertible per function call.

+All rows from tables with less than 64 columns are converted to JSON in a single function call.
+Tables with 64 or more columns engage in an alternative conversion process.
+The wide table conversion process groups columns into sets of 63, generates a JSON object from each set, and performs a series of JSON patches to merge each column set with the previously generated JSON object.

+Wide table conversion is limited to 1000 columns because this is the default stack depth limit for SQLite.
+Wider tables result in poorer performance.

 ### WAL Mode Required